 Additionally, the Graduate School offers other awards, such as the Dissertation Completion Award and the Dean's Research Award.
-The Graduate Coordinator will announce such (and applicable deadlines) to the English graduate student listserv.
+The Director of Graduate Studies will announce such (and applicable deadlines) to the English graduate student listserv.

 VI.D.
 Professional Associations